 By now, you've learned the basics of how to bet on March Madness and it's time to dig a little deeper.

 Here, we're going to take a look at how momentum, strength of schedule, and travel can impact a team during March Madness.
-Looking at a team's current form as well as the quality of opponents it has played can help you gain an edge when filling out your bracket or when handicapping individual games.
+Looking at a team's current form and the quality of opponents it has played can help you gain an edge when filling out your bracket or when making March Madness picks.

 Teams that finished the season strong could have finally figured out their rotation or fixed issues that plagued their games all year.
-And some coaches, like North Carolina’s Roy Williams or Michigan State’s Tom Izzo, are all about getting their teams to peak at the right time – just before the postseason – so any losses taken earlier in the year should be weighed a little lighter.
+And some coaches, like Gonzaga's Mark Few or Michigan State’s Tom Izzo, are all about getting their teams to peak at the right time – just before the postseason – so any losses taken earlier in the year should be weighed a little lighter.

 On the other hand, teams that stumbled into the postseason – be it the conference tournament or into the NCAA after taking a bad loss in the league postseason – should be viewed with caution.
 Bettors need to dissect those defeats and see what was behind those losses.
 Oftentimes, an off-night for a superstar or key injury could have played into those games, putting the team in a spot it’s not normally in.
 Or maybe those losses came by close margins on the road in tough venues.

 Sometimes, however, a team simply runs out of gas at the end of a long schedule and doesn’t have enough in the tank to push through the postseason.
 Looking into things like shooting percentage and turnovers per game in those home stretches can be telltale signs of a tired team.

 Strength of schedule